Paulo Josué: International career

-Having played in Malaysia for the past seven years, Josué obtained Malaysian citizenship in early 2023, allowing him to be registered as a local player and making him eligible for selection to the Malaysia national team.
+Having played in Malaysia for the past seven years, Josué obtained Malaysian citizenship on 25 February 2023, allowing him to be registered as a local player and making him eligible for selection to the Malaysia national team.
 He received his first call-up on 18 March 2023 for a training camp ahead of friendly matches against Turkmenistan and Hong Kong.
 He made his debut for Malaysia against Turkmenistan on 23 March 2023 at the Sultan Ibrahim Stadium.

 He played as a false nine in the starting line-up against the Solomon Islands in a friendly and scored his first international goal on 14 June 2023 at the Sultan Mizan Zainal Abidin Stadium.
 He was deployed in the same role again against the Papua New Guinea in another international friendly on 20 June 2023, where he scored his first international hat-trick in a 10–0 victory for Malaysia at the same venue.

 Josué also represented the nation at the 2023 AFC Asian Cup held in Qatar.
-On 25 January 2024, with Malaysia trailing 2–3 against the South Korea, he assisted the goal scored by Romel Morales in the 90+15th minute of stoppage time, securing Malaysia their first point of the tournament.
+On 25 January 2024, with Malaysia trailing 2–3 against South Korea, he assisted the goal scored by Romel Morales in the 90+15th minute of stoppage time, securing Malaysia their first point of the tournament.

-During the 2024 ASEAN Championship match against the Timor Leste, with Malaysia trailing 2–1, he scored a brace to secure a 3–2 comeback win and all three points for the team.
+During the 2024 ASEAN Championship match against the Timor-Leste, with Malaysia trailing 2–1, he scored a brace to secure a 3–2 comeback win and all three points for the team.

+Josué was than selected as the captain for Malaysia during the 2026 ASEAN Championship where he went on to score a brace in the first match in a 2–1 win against Myanmar on 25 July 2026.